rtavaresred/roadmap-challenges/01_number_guessing_game/README.md

-# 01 - Number Guessing Game 🎲
+# Number Guessing Game 🎲

+A simple Python number guessing game project from [Roadmap.sh](https://roadmap.sh/projects/number-guessing-game).

+## Description

-Description: Python game where the user must guess a random number between 1 and 100, with **difficulty levels and attempt history**.
+Python game where the user must guess a random number between 1 and 100, with **difficulty levels and attempt history**.

 ## Features